Programs

 The Morton Arboretum, founder of the Chicago Region Trees Initiative, requested the assistance of CFC to help build a carbon credits program in the Chicago region.

-CRCP Partners (Local Project Operators) – Landowners or tree-related organizations who plant or preserve trees can enroll tree projects in the CRCP to earn carbon credits and generate a new source of revenue.
+CRCP Partners (Local Project Operators) are landowners or tree-related organizations who plant or preserve trees.
+They can enroll tree projects in the CRCP to earn carbon credits and generate a new source of revenue.
 This structure will enable a range of local projects to participate through the CRCP collective partners—creating a scale of efficiencies and impacts that will attract more projects and more buyers to purchase the credits.

 Who can participate?